Adam0Schulz/Command_Line_Exercise/README.md

-# This is our awesome command line exercises
+# This is our AWESOME Command Line Exercises